craigerskine/pxl.media/content/games/the-legend-of-heroes-ii-prophecy-of-the-moonlight-witch.md

 ---
-title: The Legend of Heroes II: Prophecy of the Moonlight Witch
+title: 'The Legend of Heroes II: Prophecy of the Moonlight Witch'
 platform: playstation-portable
 genre:
   - rpg